Border Collie dog breed

 About the Border Collie

-The Border Collie is a large herding dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Border Collie is best matched with experienced owners.
+The Border Collie is a medium herding dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Border Collie is best matched with experienced owners.
 Typically standing 18 to 22 inches tall at the shoulder and weighing 30 to 45 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Herding Dogs group, the Border Collie brings a distinct combination of traits that sets it apart.
 The Border Collie is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Border Collie loves being close to its people and forms strong bonds with every member of the household.